NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 4 - Decision Trees.md

 ## Information Gain
 Is the ability to find the features to split on in a tree to maximize entropy separation.
+To choose a split, we need to take the weighted average of the entropy between split features.
+We are trying to split on the maximum amount of entropy.